GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ### Install oxd (optional)

 We recommend using the [oxd client software](../authentication/index.md) to leverage your Gluu Server(s) for authentication to Cluster Manager.
-After oxd has been installed and configured, default authentication can be disabled by removing the config file [specified above](#create-credentials).
+After oxd has been installed and configured, default authentication can be disabled by removing the authentication config file [specified above](#create-credentials).

 ### Create new user
 We recommend creating an additional "cluster" user, other than the one used to install and configure cluster manager.